akatief/jekylltest/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 possible.

-An useful analogy for understanding the qubit is the Schrödinger’s cat (if you don’t know about this thought experiment, more info here).
+An useful analogy for understanding the qubit is the Schrödinger’s cat (if you don’t know about this thought experiment, more info can be found [here](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat)).
 To recap what the experiment is about: let’s imagine to put a cat, a flask of poison and a source of radiation in a box.
 The source of radiation is an atom in a superposition of $$\ket{decayed}$$ and $$\ket{not\,decayed}$$.